TypeStrong/csproj2ts/README.md

 ﻿# csproj2ts

 Queries a Visual Studio project file (.csproj or .vbproj) for TypeScript configuration information.
-Will also find default config in a `Microsoft.TypeScript.Default.props` file, if referenced.
+Will also find default config in a `Microsoft.TypeScript.Default.props` file, if referenced by the project.

 Tested with project configuration settings in TypeScript 1.4.